philhawthorne/ha-dockermon/readme.md

 ## Using this service

 ### HTTP Endpoints
-This service exposes two HTTP endpoints
+This service exposes the following HTTP endpoints

 #### GET /container/{container name}